Plant Operator - Control Room

 Who we are:

-The operations group operates the main heating plant on the CU campus which includes 2 - 1500 ton Centrifugal chillers, 2 - 16 MW Mitsubishi combustion turbine generators, 2 - heat recovery steam generators (80,000 lbs/hr each), 2 - dual fuel fired saturated steam boilers (~100,000 lb/hr each), and all associated equipment.
+The operations group operates the main heating plant on the CU campus which includes 2 - 1500 ton Centrifugal chillers, 2 - 16 MW Mitsubishi combustion turbine generators, 2 - heat recovery steam generators (80,000 lbs/hr each), 2 - dual fuel fired saturated steam boilers (~100,000 lb/hr each), and all the associated equipment.
+Within the next year, we will be bringing on-line a new heating plant and we will be responsible for the operations of that new plant also.

 What your key responsibilities will be:

 This is an essential services position.
 The incumbent is required to respond after hours during emergencies and report to work for regular assigned shift during emergency campus closures.
-This position includes shift work which requires working evenings, weekends, holidays and high-volume overtime schedules, and is subject to the on-call policy.
+This is shift work and requires working evenings, weekends, holidays and high-volume overtime schedules and is subject to the on-call policy.

 What we can offer: